-Our CPR/AED and First Aid certification course includes Adult, Child and Infant CPR and First Aid training.
-The course is valid for 2 years and includes a free mailed in wallet card.
+Our CPR/AED and First Aid certification course includes Adult, Child & Infant CPR and First Aid training.
+The course is valid for 2 years and includes a free mailed in-wallet card.
 Use this life-saving skill for faster recovery of patients requiring immediate medical assistance.

 A poison is a substance that can cause injury, illness or death if it enters the body accidently or deliberately.
 Some poisons are harmful if you breathe or swallow them, while others are harmful upon direct contact.

 These poisons enter the body by swallowing and can include food, drugs, alcohol, household and cleaning products, pesticides, plants and more.
 Some substances may not be poisonous if taken in a small quantity.

 A person can also be poisoned by breathing in poison, like certain fumes and gases.
 Examples include carbon monoxide (car exhaust), carbon dioxide (from sewers, wells), chlorine (found in swimming pools), glues and paints.

 These poisons are absorbed through the skin, and include plants (poison ivy, poison oak and poison sumac), fertilizers, pesticides and more.

 An injected poison enters the body through bites or stings of insects, spiders, ticks, snakes and / or through medical hypodermic needles.